Canyon Wren Tract Annexation

-On February 7, 2017, the City of Buda initiated annexation proceedings on an area that has been called "East Green Meadows), a 29.383+/- acre property located on Hillside Terrace approximately 400 feet east of its intersection with Green Meadows Drive.
-This annexation was initiated on the petition of the landowner and is a voluntary annexation.
+On November 21, 2017, the City of Buda initiated annexation proceedings on a 5.97+/- acre property located at the northeast corner of Canyon Wren and F.M.
+967. This annexation was initiated on the petition of the landowner and is a voluntary annexation.

 Additional Documents & Information

 - January 2, 2018 - 1st Public Hearing before City Council

 - January 16, 2018 - 2nd Public Hearing before City Council

 - February 6, 2018 - City Council Considers Ordinance to Complete Annexation

 Annexation is the process of bringing property into the City limits.
 An ordinance, which must be approved by the City Council, is required to make an annexation effective.
 The State of Texas grants authority to cities to annex territory in two different manners:

 - Annexation can be requested by a property owner (voluntary exempted process)